lukasoppermann/design-tokens/README.md

 - If you wish to do include the mode name in both the token name and value, you can activate both of the checkboxes.
 - If you wish to do not include the mode name in both the token name and value, you can deactivate both of the checkboxes.

+### Resolve same collection or same mode variables references (EXPERIMENTAL)

+This feature enables the resolution of variable references from within the same collection or mode.
+When enabled, the default value returned by the Figma API is updated to include all necessary information in the reference path, allowing these references to be properly resolved.

 ### Aliases (Standard format only)

 The standard token format allows you to define an alias/reference for a color tokens via the description field.